jesse-dahl/csci-468-spring2021/README.md

 $ git remote add upstream https://github.com/msu/csci-468-spring2021.git
 $ git pull upstream main
 $ git push origin master
+or if your origin branch is titled 'main'
+$ git push origin main
 ```
 This will synchronize your private repository with the class repository.